Statistics suggest around 26% of the adult population (one in four) in the UK live with chronic pain.

 Around the world nearly two billion people experience recurrent tension headaches, making this the most common type of chronic pain.
 Because it is ongoing, chronic pain is particularly difficult to treat with drugs, due to side effects and addiction issues.

 Pain following an injury or operation is to be expected and most people get back to normal fairly quickly.
-Pain that carries on for longer than 12 weeks despite medication or treatment is often defined as chronic or persistent pain, though not always as simple or straightforwards as that, it is a general definition.
+Pain that carries on for longer than 12 weeks despite medication or treatment is often defined as chronic or persistent pain, though not always as simple or straightforward as that, it is a general definition.

 The pain can be there all the time, or it may come and go.
 It can be anywhere in your body.
-Often chronic pain can interfere with daily activities, such as working, having a social life and taking care of yourself or others.
+Often chronic pain can interfere with daily activities, such as working, social activities and taking care of yourself or others.
 It can lead to depression, anxiety and trouble sleeping, which can then make the pain worse.
 This then creates a cycle that’s difficult to break.

 Chronic pain that’s not linked to an injury or physical illness is psychogenic pain or psychosomatic pain.
 This is caused by psychological factors such as stress, anxiety and depression.
 Many scientists believe this connection comes from low levels of endorphins in the blood which are natural chemicals that trigger positive feelings.

-Hypnotherapy offers a scientifically-proven natural and powerful treatment for pain.
+Hypnotherapy offers a scientifically-proven natural treatment for pain.
 It can provide powerful, effective relief allowing you to live a more full and fulfilling life.
 One recent study found that eight hypnosis sessions or more provided significant pain relief, another found that hypnosis had pronounced effects on pain and anxiety reduction.

 Some of the chronic conditions that Hypnotherapy can help clients manage with include migraines, headaches, joint pain, osteoarthritis, rheumatoid arthritis, back pain, IBS, and much more.